layfellow/cpanel-cli/CONTRIBUTING.rst

 *To create a development environment on Linux:*

-On a Debian-based distro (Ubuntu, Mint), install Python 3.11 using:
+On a Debian-based distro (Ubuntu, Mint), install Python 3 using:

 .. code:: sh

-    $ sudo apt install python3.11 python3-pip python3.11-venv
+    $ sudo apt install python3 python3-pip python3-venv

-On a RPM-based distro (RHEL, Fedora), install Python 3.11 using:
+On a RPM-based distro (RHEL, Fedora), install Python 3 using:

 .. code:: sh

-    $ sudo dnf install python3.11 python3-pip
+    $ sudo dnf install python3 python3-pip

-(You can replace ``3.11`` with a higher version.)
+``apt`` and ``dnf`` will install the latest Python version available.
+If you want to install a specific version, you can use the excellent `Pyenv`_ utility to manage different releases of Python side by side.

 GNU Make is installed by default on most Linux distros.
 Check its availability using: